-Your instructor, TA, and peer mentors will also have regularly scheduled office hours and be available by appointment if these do not work.
+Your instructor, TA, and PMs will also have regularly scheduled office hours and be available by appointment if these do not work.
 We have scheduled our office hours to try to spread them across the week.
+The course calendar is linked to from the Canvas home page.